 - 1836: The state of South Australia was established and Adelaide was declared as its capital.

 - 1850: The discovery of gold led to a gold rush throughout the decade.
 In 10 years, the population of Australia increased three times and crossed the million mark.
-Aboriginal people were treated extremely badly and their population fell down.
+Aboriginal people were treated extremely badly and their population fell.

-- 1856: Australia became the first country in the world that introduced the secret ballot for the election, which was also known as the Australian ballot.
+- 1856: Australia became the first country in the world that introduce the secret ballot for the election, which was also known as the Australian ballot.

 - 1868: Convicts transportation to Western Australia was ceased.